computational-psychology/computational-psychology-www/content/pages/index.rst

-New group members: Ayse Sahin and Emran Heidar
+New group members: Ayse Sahin, Emran Heidar and Yannick Kamdoum
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group members `Ayse Sahin <https://www.psyco.tu-berlin.de/sahin.html>`_  and `Emran Heidar <https://www.psyco.tu-berlin.de/heidar.html>`_ to our group.
+We are very happy to welcome our new group members `Ayse Sahin <https://www.psyco.tu-berlin.de/sahin.html>`_  , `Emran Heidar <https://www.psyco.tu-berlin.de/heidar.html>`_  and `Yannick Kamdoum <https://www.psyco.tu-berlin.de/kamdoum.html>`_  to our group.
 Ayse is a research assistant.
 She is helping us with the implementation and execution of various experiments on perceptual completion phenomena.
 In his Bachelor thesis Emran investigates the robustness of complete occlusion in a three-dimensional illusion-of-absence scene under changes in scene geometry and viewpoint.
+Yannick examines how the presentation format (digital 2D vs. real 3D) influences the perception of amodal completion under occlusion in his Bachelor thesis.

 ----